Configurational entropy of generalized sine-Gordon-type models: DCE and the deformed 3-sine-Gordon model

-Here we aim to determine the DCE and the subsequent information entropic features of the topological sectors provided by Eqs. (\ref{eq1}, \ref{eq2}, \ref{eq3}), with respective energy densities (\ref{ro1}) -- (\ref{rho123}) and their corresponding energies (\ref{e123}).
-It is worth to emphasize that the second sector $\upphi _{2}(x)$ presents degenerate energy with respect to the parameter $\upepsilon $.
+Here we aim to determine the \clt{DCE and the DCC, together with the} subsequent information entropic features of the topological sectors provided by Eqs. (\ref{eq1}, \ref{eq2}, \ref{eq3}), with respective energy densities (\ref{ro1}) -- (\ref{rho123}) and their corresponding energies (\ref{e123}).
+It is worth emphasizing that the second sector $\upphi _{2}(x)$ presents degenerate energy with respect to the parameter $\upepsilon $.

-We can apply to each topological sector the DCE protocol, with corresponding Fourier transform of the energy density (\ref{ftrans}), for computing the modal fraction (\ref{modalf}), and subsequently, the DCE \eqref{ce1} .
+We can apply to each topological sector the DCE protocol, with corresponding Fourier transform of the energy density (\ref{ftrans}), for computing the modal fraction (\ref{modalf}), and subsequently, the DCE \eqref{ce1}.
 The analytical results are explicitly expressed in Appendix \ref{aa}.

 Now, to completely specify the modal fraction $m_{\scalebox{.8}{\textsc{$\rho_j$}}}(\mathsf{k})$ (\ref{modalf}), for each topological sector $i=1,2,3$, the value $\int_{\mathbb{R}} |{\scalebox{0.95}{\textsc{$\rho_j$}}}(\mathtt{k})|^2\,d\mathtt{k}$ must be computed.
 Alternatively, one may use the Plancherel theorem,